The War of the Worlds: Pearson’s Magazine Installment 8 Annotations

 GANGNES: This is a truly terrifying moment if we remember that the Martians do not digest food.
-They did not take the supplies in the pantry because they wanted them; they took the supplies because they suspected that a human being was in the house, and by taking the provisions they can starve him out.
+They did not take the supplies in the pantry because they wanted them for themselves to consume; they took the supplies because they suspected that a human being was in the house, and by taking the provisions they can starve him out.

 Annotation: My mind ran on eating.